lacklusterer/KMSDEX/README.md

 - Traders calls the AMM contract to swap assets, taking advantage of the volatility of one asset and the stability of another to make profit.

 ### 1. Exchange rate
+The first think to consider when it comes to any Exchange is the exchange rate.
 For a liquidity pool of 2 assets that has (`x` units of **X**) and (`y` units of **Y**), a reasonable goal would be to maintain the balance of these assets in value.
 Otherwise, it wouldn't be much of a decentralized exchange and more of a decentralized pot-luck.

+Consider the following example:
 - Alice wants to sell an amount of **X**, `dx` for some `dy` in return.
 The pool state is updated to maintain the price balance.
 For this trade, the **marginal price** is defined as `p = -dy/dx`, the exchange rate at the moment.

-- The marginal price, can be used to estimate the value of assets in the pool, X in terms of Y: `px = y`
+- This **marginal price** can be used to estimate the value of assets in the pool, X in terms of Y: `px = y`
 - Plugging into definition for the following differential equation:

 $$